lvalnegri/workshops-measurecamp09/setup-RstudioShiny-server.md

    `wget https://download3.rstudio.org/ubuntu-12.04/x86_64/shiny-server-1.4.4.801-amd64.deb`

- It could be useful to visit [this page](https://www.rstudio.com/products/shiny/download-server/) to see if any newer version is available, and in that case copy the address

  - install Shiny Server: `sudo gdebi shiny-server-1.4.4.801-amd64.deb`

+It could be useful to visit [this page](https://www.rstudio.com/products/shiny/download-server/) to see if any newer version is available, and in that case copy the address for the link *RStudio Server x.yy.zzzz - Ubuntu 12.04+/Debian 8+ (64-bit)*, and change the previous commands accordingly.

 At this point your newly built Ubuntu machine should have a complete working Shiny Server, that can host both Shiny applications and RMarkdown interactive documents.
 Try to go to **http://your_server_ip:3838/** and you should be greeted by a shiny app and a Rmarkdown document on the right of the home page.

-By default, the server is configured to serve applications in the **/srv/shiny-server/** directory of the system using the *shiny* user, listening to port **3838**.
-This means that any Shiny application that is placed at **/srv/shiny-server/app\_name** will be available to EVERYONE at *http://your\_server_ip:3838/app\_name/*
+By default, the server is configured to serve applications in the **/srv/shiny-server/** directory of the system using the *shiny* user, listening to port *3838*.
+This means that ANY Shiny application that is placed at **/srv/shiny-server/app\_name** will be available to EVERYONE at *http://your\_server_ip:3838/app\_name/*

 To modify these and other default settings, the configuration file for Shiny Server is found at